 *Nuts and nut products (e.g. peanut butter) should never be sent to school because of allergy concerns.
 Neither are children allowed to share food items for this same reason.

 It has been recognised that children’s concentration and behaviour improves when children drink water throughout the day.
 Dehydration can give children headaches and make them tired.
-Therefore, we encourage all pupils to bring a plastic bottle of water to school each day.
-Alternatively water bottles are available for £1.50 from the main school office.
-These can be kept at school and will be filled and emptied each day.
+Therefore, we encourage all pupils to bring a drinks bottle to school each day.
 This will allow children to have access to fresh drinking water throughout each day.

 How will lunch boxes be monitored?